University selects multi-award winning architecture practice AHR

 The design team is made up of key representatives from UCLan including Chief Operating Officer Michael Ahern and the new Students’ Union Presidents, Sana Iqbal.

-Part of UCLan’s £200 million Masterplan, the new social spaces are expected to be completed by autumn 2017 and will further improve the campus experience for students, encouraging people to remain on campus for longer.
+Part of UCLan’s £200 million Masterplan, the new social spaces are expected to be completed by Autumn 2017 and will further improve the campus experience for students, encouraging people to remain on campus for longer.

 The University is determined that the first delivery from the Masterplan will substantially benefit existing students, which is why the new Student Social Spaces are the first new facilities that will open.

 Foster Building will be extended to include areas for break out activities and informal spaces for social learning.
+A similar facility will be created between the Harrington and Greenbank Buildings.

 Key design features will include glass roofs and an indoor hidden garden, as well as moveable furniture so students can reconfigure the space to suit their needs.